Malawi’s wildlife renaissance

 The reserve’s revival can be attributed to a partnership between the non-profit organisation African Parks and Malawi’s Department of National Parks and Wildlife.
 Buoyed by the success of their work in Majete Wildlife Reserve, African Parks assumed managerial responsibility for both Liwonde National Park and Nkhotakota Wildlife Reserve in 2015.

 Their first task was to repair the relationship between the reserve and local communities while ensuring the safety of both.
-Thus, the erection of a fence around the reserve became a priority, which was immediately executed after careful consultation with relevant community stakeholders.
-Within the perimeters of Nkhotakota, a smaller sanctuary was established as a more manageable region for initial restoration efforts.
-This inner sanctum has since been extended over 80,000 hectares of the reserve to include the Bua River.
+Thus, the erection of a fence around the reserve became a priority, and it was implemented immediately after careful consultation with relevant community stakeholders.
+Within the Nkhotakota area, a smaller sanctuary was established to manage initial restoration efforts.
+This inner sanctum has since been extended to cover more than 80,000 hectares of the reserve, including the Bua River.

 Next came repairs to the reserve’s existing infrastructure and improvements to the road network, along with an overhaul of its law enforcement and anti-poaching efforts.
 With the help of community teams, law enforcement teams have collected hundreds of wire snares, filled in existing pit traps and confiscated several illegal firearms.
-Increased staffing and reserve coverage, improved training and upgraded equipment have resulted in a 50% decline in criminal activity since 2015.
+Increased staffing and reserve coverage, improved training, and upgraded equipment have led to a 50% decline in criminal activity since 2015.

 DID YOU KNOW that African Parks offers safari camps (lodges and campsites) where 100% of tourism revenue goes to conservation and local communities?
 Find out more and book your African Parks safari.

-There are believed to be over 100,000 impoverished people living within a few kilometres of the reserve’s boundaries, and, for the first time in decades, they are beginning to experience the benefits of their country’s heritage.
-In 2021, 215 scholarships were awarded to orphaned and vulnerable school children, and every year, around 400 children are brought into the reserve on environmental education outings.
-Older community members are permitted to harvest park resources (such as palm fronds and wild fruits) in a sustainable manner under the Resource Use Programme, the rules of which are implemented in agreement with local leaders.
-The Nkhotakota District Community was also established to discuss the reserve, conservation, and human-wildlife conflict and as a platform for residents to air their views.
+An estimated 100,000 impoverished people live within a few kilometres of the reserve’s boundaries, and for the first time in decades, they are beginning to benefit from their country’s heritage.
+In 2021, 215 scholarships were awarded to orphaned and vulnerable schoolchildren, and approximately 400 children are brought into the reserve each year for environmental education outings.
+Older community members are permitted to harvest park resources (such as palm fronds and wild fruits) in a sustainable manner under the Resource Use Programme, whose rules are implemented in consultation with local leaders.
+The Nkhotakota District Community was also established to discuss the reserve, conservation, and human-wildlife conflict, and to provide a platform for residents to air their views.

 500 (ish) elephants

 No two parks are the same, so management plans must adopt an adaptive and comprehensive long-term vision.
 With Liwonde and Nkhotakota, African Parks inherited two regions with vastly different challenges.
-Historically, Liwonde had always supported a very healthy population of elephants, and with increased park security, it was proliferating and placing pressure on the park’s ecology.
+Historically, Liwonde had supported a healthy population of elephants, and with increased park security, that population was proliferating and putting pressure on the park’s ecology.
 So too, in Majete, elephants were flourishing.
-But Malawi is a relatively small and densely populated country with scant options for wildlife corridors and dispersal.
-So it was that the historic “500 Elephants” operation was conceived.
+But Malawi is a relatively small, densely populated country with limited opportunities for wildlife corridors and dispersal.
+Thus, the historic “500 Elephants” operation was conceived.

-From July 2016 until August 2017, over 520 elephants were translocated from Majete and Liwonde to Nkhotakota.
+From July 2016 to August 2017, more than 520 elephants were translocated from Majete and Liwonde to Nkhotakota.
 Like proverbial ducks to water, the elephants quickly adapted to their new home.
 Even before the operation was complete, newborn elephant calves were taking their first stumbling steps in Nkhotakota.
 There are now well over 620 elephants in the reserve, filling the woodlands with the sounds of cracking branches and trumpeting once again.

 And thousands more

-Several thousand tonnes of transported pachyderm and a red-headed royal hogged the media limelight at the same time that 2,000 other animals, including sable antelope, eland, impala, buffalo, waterbuck, impala and warthog, made the journey to restore Nkhotakota’s wildlife.
+Several thousand tonnes of transported pachyderm and a red-headed member of British royalty hogged the media limelight at the same time that 2,000 other animals, including sable antelope, eland, impala, buffalo, waterbuck, and warthog, made the journey to restore Nkhotakota’s wildlife.

 Several canny but increasingly relaxed leopards have gradually revealed themselves to lucky guests.
-A camera-trap project recently confirmed the presence of roan antelope and honey badgers, which were believed to be locally extinct.
-And for the chiropterphiles (we know this is not a word, but there should be a word for bat enthusiasts), Nkhotakota is the only place in Malawi where the lurid orange rufous trident bat can be spotted.
-Naturally, the return of other iconic animals such as black rhino, lion, cheetah and African wild dog (painted wolf) is a distinct possibility.
+A camera-trap project recently confirmed the presence of roan antelope and honey badgers, which were previously believed locally extinct.
+For chiropterphiles (we know this is not a word, but there should be one for bat enthusiasts), Nkhotakota is the only place in Malawi where the lurid-orange rufous trident bat can be spotted.
+Naturally, the return of other iconic animals, such as the black rhino, lion, cheetah, and African wild dog (painted wolf), is a distinct possibility.

 Explore & stay

-A charm can be found in Nkhotakota which few wild spaces offer.
-Its austere beauty, tumbling rivers, and dappled paths are an escape to a piece of untamed Africa that is far off the traditional safari track.
+A charm can be found in Nkhotakota, which few wild spaces offer.
+Its austere beauty, tumbling rivers, and dappled paths offer an escape to a piece of untamed Africa far off the traditional safari track.
 With the hard work of African Parks and Malawi’s burgeoning popularity as a safari destination, there is little question that the reserve’s future is bright.
-To be able to experience a part of that journey and to see and feel conservation happening around one in real-time is undoubtedly a privilege.
+To experience a part of that journey and to see and feel conservation in action around one in real time is undoubtedly a privilege.

-While game drives are an essential part of the experience, being on foot in the company of expert guides is the best way to explore the untrammelled wilderness.
+While game drives are an essential part of the experience, walking on foot with expert guides is the best way to explore the untrammelled wilderness.
 For those feeling particularly energetic, it is also possible to hike up Chipata Mountain and breathe in the majesty of this unique reserve.
 At certain times of the year, it is possible to follow the path of the Bua River by canoe.

 For all its wild feel, there are lodges in Nkhotakota on par with any high-end luxury lodges across the continent.
-These are discretely hidden in the woodlands, facilitating a total immersion and escape to nature.
+These are discreetly hidden in the woodlands, enabling total immersion and an escape to nature.
 For those travelling on a tighter budget, there are campsites, and the reserve permits self-drives.
-Alternatively, Livezi Camp is a self-catering camp featuring four ensuite tented chalets (canvas and stone) that sleeps 8-12 people in total (up to 3 per tent).
+Alternatively, Livezi Camp is a self-catering camp featuring four ensuite tented chalets (canvas and stone) that sleep 8-12 people in total (up to 3 per tent).
 The thatched central area – dining and kitchen – overlooks the non-perennial Livezi River.

 Check out this video on Nkhotakota: